neondatabase/website/content/docs/manage/backups.md

 You can backup a database using `pg_dump`, in the same way backups are created for a standalone Postgres instances.

+This method dumps a single database in a single branch of your Neon project.
+If you need to create backups for multiple databases in multiple branches, you must perform a dump operation for each database in each branch separately.

 To dump a database from your Neon project, please refer to the `pg_dump` instructions in our [Import from Postgres](/docs/import/import-from-postgres) guide.

 Please be aware the dumping data from Neon is considered "data transfer".
 For data transfer costs, please refer to our [Billing](/docs/introduction/billing) documentation.